Not Every Scar Has to Be Permanent

 - Surgical Revision: Injections of dermal fillers or steroids can be used to treat the scar tissue.
 The collagen formation is reduced which can alter the appearance of the scar.
 To upkeep results, routine treatments will need to be administered.

 When treatment of the scar tissue requires incisions, Dr. Sabini will close the wound underneath the skin and work up to the surface.
 As he does this he can reposition the scar to make it less noticeable.

 Depending on your treatment, there may be little to no downtime.
 You may experience swelling, discoloration or discomfort for one to two weeks.
 Swelling will persist for a few weeks as the new skin heals, but this will fade over time.
 Although it can take several weeks to see your final results, they will be long lasting.
-To help enhance the outcome, Dr. Sabini recommends dermabrasion or fractionated laser.
-To get started on your scar revision today, call Dr. Sabini or visit us online to schedule your consultation.
+Furthermore, help enhance the outcome, Dr. Sabini recommends dermabrasion or fractionated laser.
+To get started on your scar removal today, call Dr. Sabini or visit us online to schedule your consultation.